Blue screen of death: First critical error screens and contemporary releases

 The first BSoD to indicate a critical system error appeared in Windows NT 3.1 (the first version of the Windows NT family, released in 1993) and all subsequent releases.
-The error screens initially started with *** STOP: in its earlier iterations, hence it became known as a "stop error."
+The error screens initially started with *** STOP: in its earlier iterations, hence it became officially known as a "stop error."
 This format was used on all Windows operating systems released afterwards, with various differences in later versions.
 Despite popular belief, there are no known genuine equivalents of a BSoD in the Windows Embedded Compact (formerly known as Windows CE) line of embedded operating systems.

-BSoDs can be caused by poorly written device drivers or malfunctioning hardware, such as faulty memory, power supply problems, overheating of components, or hardware running beyond its specification limits.
+BSoDs can be caused by poorly written device drivers or malfunctioning hardware, such as faulty memory, power supply problems, overheating of components, hardware running beyond its specification limits, or even ACPI compliance issues with the BIOS.
 In the Windows 9x line of operating systems, incompatible DLLs or bugs in the operating system kernel could also cause BSoDs.
 Because of the general instability and lack of memory protection in Windows 9x, BSoDs were much more common.

-Phasing out, color change and redesign
+Color change and redesign

-On June 26, 2025, Microsoft announced that the color of the blue screen of death would be officially changed to black alongside an overhaul of the design of the screen itself which will be present in Windows 11 version 24H2, saying that the new design will be "easier to navigate unexpected restarts and faster recoveries".
-Previously, this color change appeared on a few builds of Windows 11 (including the RTM) before reverting to a more different shade of blue in later builds prior to Windows 11 version 24H2.
-This change came about in the wake of the 2024 CrowdStrike outages in July 2024, which caused blue screens to many computers in the business and enterprise segments running Windows due to an update bug.
+On June 26, 2025, Microsoft announced that the color of the BSoD would be officially changed to black alongside an overhaul of the design of the screen itself which will be present in Windows 11 version 24H2, saying that the new design will be "easier to navigate unexpected restarts and faster recoveries".
+This new redesign appeared in later insider builds of Windows 11 version 24H2 as early as February 21, 2025 before it was set as the default on March 28, 2025.
+Previously, the color change appeared on a few builds of Windows 11 (including the RTM) before reverting to a more different shade of blue in later builds of Windows 11 before February 21, 2025.
+The announcement was made nearly a year after the 2024 CrowdStrike outages in July 2024 (which caused BSoDs to many computers in the business and enterprise segments running Windows due to an update bug), and the change was made eight months after the incident.